 The Mountain Leader training course is largely practical in nature and we are outside every day.
 We use the evenings that we are not under canvas to cover theoretical aspects and develop a personal action plan that will take you to assessment.
 We normally start each day at 9am and are having a cuppa back down in the valley by about 5pm.

 We don’t specify exactly what we do each day as a good mountain professional matches the objectives for the day with the weather, the group and other factors.
 Discussing what we do on a day allows us to explore the important skills of planning and decision making which you will use every day you are leading in the mountains.
 We do have the expedition date as fixed though in order for you to book accommodation.
 When this is depends on which style (split or otherwise) of course you choose.

 - Navigation techniques for good and bad weather and / or at night.

 - Managing hazards, including security on steep ground

 - Emergency procedures

-On a two date split course, the first three days are spent in the Peak District and the second set of three days are in N Wales, with two days of expedition in Wales.
+On a split date course, the first three days are spent in the Peak District and the second set of three days are in N Wales, with two days of expedition in Wales.